To create our quantum processors we grow isotopically pure carbon nanotubes, atom by atom, via chemical vapor deposition.

 A cryostat, electronic devices and a software interface are required to run quantum operations on our chip.

 Our quantum chips are embedded in a cryostat.
-The cryostat is necessary for the superconducting resonator.
+The cryostat is necessary for our superconducting resonator.
 It also suppresses most thermal noise and makes it possible to isolate low-energy features of the qubit spectrum and target transitions at the GHz range.

 To perform basic quantum operations, electronic devices send i/o signals to the quantum chip.
 A software interface allows the user to run the quantum processor in real time.